 These teachers provide instruction to diverse populations in basic academic and language skills required for employment and for further education.
 They teach GED preparation and high school completion classes to all ages of adults, English as a Second Language (ESL) to immigrants and adult basic education (ABE) to adults who need to develop numeracy and literacy.

-According to the U.S. Bureau of Labor Statistics (BLS), projected job growth for this field between 2014 and 2024 is expected to be seven percent.
-Job opportunities in adult remedial education and ESL depend on budgetary issues as well as immigration policy and patterns.
+According to the U.S. Bureau of Labor Statistics (BLS), projected job growth for this field between 2014 and 2024 is 7%.
+Job opportunities in adult remedial education and ESL depend upon budgetary issues as well as immigration policy and patterns.

 Community College Professor

 In addition to young adults beginning their college and vocational careers, older adults seeking to change or advance in their fields are attracted to community colleges.
 Community college instructors must establish expertise in their field and/or have a minimum of a master's degree in the area they teach.
 Because competition for post-secondary education positions is intense, the additional credentials of a graduate degree in adult education can enhance the applicant's chances of success.
 Knowledge of adult learning styles and needs in particular is an asset that helps community college instructors compete for positions.

-Increased college enrollment is creating job growth for postsecondary instructors, projected by the BLS to be 13 percent from 2014-2024.
-Because of high competition, however, most of the opportunities are to be found in part-time positions without the possibility of tenure.
+Increased college enrollment is creating job growth for post-secondary instructors projected by the BLS to be 13% from 2014-2024.
+Because of high competition, however, most opportunities are part-time positions without the possibility of tenure.

 Job and Career Opportunities for a Master of Education in Adult Education and Human Resource Development

 Although a bachelor's degree is the minimum entry-level requirement for many positions, a master's is often necessary for career advancement.
 Many adult education graduate programs offer specific programs for those interested in a career in human resources training.
 Sample core courses for this specialization include adult learning and instruction, the roles of gender and race in the workplace, human resources development and organizational development.